-- Swimmers may keep their cloth face masks on until they enter the pool
+- Swimmers are required to keep their masks on until they enter the pool.

-- Equipment that is not regularly in contact with chlorinated water will be disinfected every 4 hours at minimum
+- Equipment that is not regularly in contact with chlorinated water will be disinfected every four hours at minimum.

 Do your part to slow the spread by:

 - Showering at home before going to the pool.